SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/BranchPrediction/index.rst

 Note that one of the current issue with GShare, is that it take quite a few iterations to learn (depending the branch history)

-DecodePredictionPlugin
+DecodePlugin
 ----------------------

-The purpose of this plugin is to ensure that no branch/jump prediction was made for non branch/jump instructions.
+The DecodePlugin, in addition of just decoding the incoming instructions, will also ensure that no branch/jump prediction was made for non branch/jump instructions.
 In case this is detected, the plugin will :

 - schedule a "REDO trap" which will flush everything and make the CPU jump to the failed instruction